Aspects of the Bahá'í Faith:

 phenomenon.
-Rather. it sees this as an aberration subject to treatment," Kampala, Uganda, seeking and end to persecution of lesbians, gays, bisexuals, transsexuals, transgender and intersex persons (LGBTI).
+Rather. it sees this as an aberration subject to treatment," Kampala, Uganda, seeking and end to persecution there of lesbians, gays, bisexuals, transsexuals, transgender and intersex persons (LGBTI).
 Local Christian and leaders from an inter-faith organization urged the government to arrest the LGBTI protestors.
 The Baha'i faith and LGB issues: